 If you don’t know what that is, I can’t say as I blame you.
 If I were a smart aleck, I might “explain” that paraskevidekatriaphobia is a derivation of triskaidekaphobia, but that would probably leave most of our readers just as befuddled.
 But the latter is the fear of the number thirteen, and the former refers to the more specific phobia of fear of Friday the 13th.

 Before you start thinking that people with these phobias should just grow up and get over it, you might want to consider how society itself contributes to this fear.
 You’ve never stepped off the elevator on to the thirteenth floor of a tall building, simply because the highly educated architects that design our skyscrapers superstitiously refuse to include one.
-If that old movie made it seem rational that Kris Kringle was Santa Claus by noting that the United States Post Office directed mail to him, its easy to understand how buildings without a 13th floor make a fear of the number 13 seem rational as well.

 The effects of paraskevidekatriaphobia are claimed to be extensive.
 Since many Americans refuse to fly or conduct business on a Friday the 13th, it is said the economy suffers an estimated 800 million dollar loss every time this date rolls around.
 Back in the 1930s, the influence of this phobia even reached the highest office in our land, as FDR refused to travel on Friday the 13th.